Seasonal Living

 Sample Equinox Day Menu

-Morning: Hot ginger-lemon water, followed by spiced stewed apple with cinnamon and a drizzle of honey
+Morning: Hot ginger-lemon water, then spiced stewed apple with cinnamon and a drizzle of honey.

-Lunch: Barley or quinoa with sauteed spring greens, steamed asparagus, and a mung bean soup seasoned with turmeric, cumin, and black pepper
+Lunch: Barley or quinoa with sauteed spring greens, steamed asparagus, and a mung bean soup with turmeric, cumin and black pepper.

-Dinner: Light vegetable soup with seasonal greens and a wedge of sourdough, or simple kitchari with extra ginger
+Dinner: A light vegetable soup with seasonal greens and a wedge of sourdough.
+Or simple kitchari with extra ginger.

 Adjusting Your Daily Routine